pingcap/docs/ticdc/ticdc-sink-to-cloud-storage.md

     - `ColumnLength`: Column length.
 For details, see [Data type](#data-type).
     - `ColumnPrecision`: Column precision.
 For details, see [Data type](#data-type).
     - `ColumnScale`: The number of digits following the decimal point (the scale).
 For details, see [Data type](#data-type).
-    - `ColumnNullable`: The column can be null when the value of this option is `true`.
+    - `ColumnNullable`: The column can be NULL when the value of this option is `true`.
     - `ColumnIsPk`: The column is part of the primary key when the value of this option is `true`.
 - `TableColumnsTotal`: The size of the `TableColumns` array.